The Roots of My Passion for Teaching

 I always chose to study hard and this made it very easy for me to make the most out of effective teaching styles.
 On the other hand, I tried to have a mental archive of teaching practices that were less effective, unfair, or sometimes inaccurate.
 I realized the latter usually when I had passed the class.
 I continued following teaching profiles more closely when I started my undergraduate studies in pure Chemistry.
 While finishing my degree I started preparing for the master’s degree entrance exam in Iran, which is comprehensive and includes English, physical, analytical, organic, and inorganic Chemistry questions.
 At this point, I had some teaching assistance experience and I could tell what teaching styles have been effective for me in my Chemistry studies.

-As an undergraduate who was about to start his master's degree, I could summarize my thinking about effective teaching styles for myself.
-I became more interested in the course, worked harder, did better in exams when the instructor had a professional and caring attitude was organized and well-prepared, designed assessments that were in line with what was taught in the class, used different methods of presentation, provided real-world examples about the discussions, and invested enough time on problem-solving skills.
+As an undergraduate about to start his master’s degree, I could summarize my thinking about effective teaching styles.
+I became more interested in the course, worked harder, and did better in exams when the instructor: had a professional and caring attitude; was organized and well-prepared; designed assessments in line with what was taught; used different methods of presentation; provided real-world examples; and invested enough time on problem-solving skills.

 Constructivism

 In my own teaching philosophy, I have tried to stay loyal to what I believe are effective teaching practices.
 I believe a good Chemistry instructor should be familiar with learning theories and fundamental findings in Chemical Education Research that make teaching Chemistry more effective.
-One of the most famous theories of learning is Constructivism and states that students integrate new knowledge into the pre-existing conceptions they have.1 Knowing this has helped me not to have the preconceived notion that students are "blank slates" that can receive all the knowledge I want them to learn and I have to take into account the vital role of their background knowledge and pre-conceptions.
+One of the most famous theories of learning is Constructivism, which states that students integrate new knowledge into the pre-existing conceptions they have.1 Knowing this has helped me avoid the preconceived notion that students are “blank slates” and to take into account the vital role of their background knowledge and pre-conceptions.

 My passion for teaching Chemistry comes from my fascination in learning it and sharing it with others.
-I believe Chemistry is not a set of exceptions that have to be memorized, it is rather a tree of knowledge that its fruits of understanding take a long time to grow.
-I believe that through an effective teaching method, students from different backgrounds can learn and enjoy it.
+I believe Chemistry is not a set of exceptions that have to be memorized — it is rather a tree of knowledge whose fruits of understanding take a long time to grow.
+Through an effective teaching method, students from different backgrounds can learn and enjoy it.

-As an instructor, I want to create an environment where ALL students, questions and comments are welcome.
-Furthermore, I can help my students become self-regulated learners through the use of multiple modes of presentation of purposefully-selected course materials.
-I believe as a Chemistry instructor I should be able to excite students about and guide them to construct and learn new concepts and give them the opportunity to hone their critical thinking and problem-solving skills.
-In the classroom, I strive to provide an inclusive and interactive environment based on the findings in Chemistry Education Research and Global Design.
+As an instructor, I want to create an environment where ALL students, questions, and comments are welcome.
+I can help my students become self-regulated learners through the use of multiple modes of presentation of purposefully-selected course materials.
+In the classroom, I strive to provide an inclusive and interactive environment based on the findings in Chemistry Education Research and Universal Design.

 Universal Design